 Broccoli is a highly nutritious vegetable that contains anti-inflammatory and anti-cancer phytonutrients such as sulfonaphane, and kaempferol, which help relieve inflammation and oxidative stress, battle allergies and get rid of potentially carcinogenic compounds.
 It’s also high in vitamin C, a powerful antioxidant.

-Papaya is an excellent source of vitamins C, E, and beta-carotene (pro-vitamin A), which have powerful antioxidant properties.
+Papaya is a superb source of vitamins C, E, and beta-carotene (pro-vitamin A), which have powerful antioxidant properties.
 This delicious tropical fruit also contains protein-digesting enzymes papain and chymopapain, which help reduce inflammation.

 Garlic and onions